kaswan001/Backend_Traini8_Manish_Kumar/README.md

 ### Example Requests

+- **Create multiple Training Center**: Send a POST request to `/api/v1/training-centers/save-batch` with a JSON body.
 - **Create a Training Center**: Send a POST request to `/api/v1/training-centers/save` with a JSON body.
 - **Get All Training Centers**: Send a GET request to `/api/v1/training-centers/getAll`.
 - **Filter Training Centers**: Send a GET request to `/api/v1/training-centers/filter` with query parameters.